Matt Wallner Player Props: Twins vs. White Sox

-Matt Wallner -- 1-for-3 in his last game -- will be in action for the Minnesota Twins against the Chicago White Sox, with Dylan Cease on the mound, on July 22 at 7:15 PM ET.
+Matt Wallner -- hitting .345 with a double, a home run, four walks and four RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Lucas Giolito on the mound, on July 23 at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the White Sox.

 Matt Wallner Game Info & Props vs. the White Sox